coar-repositories/coar-vocabularies-website/webroot/content/resource_types/c_18co/index.md

 ---
 title: conference poster not in proceedings
 uri: http://purl.org/coar/resource_type/c_18co
-description: 'A display poster, published with a conference proceeding, typically containing text with illustrative figures and/or tables, usually reporting research results or proposing hypotheses, submitted for acceptance to and/or presented at a conference, seminar, symposium, workshop or similar event.
-[Source: Adapted http://purl.org/spar/fabio/ConferencePoster]'
+description: 'A display poster, typically containing text with illustrative figures and/or tables, usually reporting research results or proposing hypotheses, submitted for acceptance to and/or presented at a conference, seminar, symposium, workshop or similar event.
+Use this label when the poster is not published in a proceeding.
+[Source: http://purl.org/spar/fabio/ConferencePoster]'
 deprecated: false
 layout: concept
 related: []